housten/OIDC-AWS-Lab/README.md

    This time the request is **authorized via OIDC**.

 ## 🔐 Phase 3 – Investigate the token
+Normally the token is kept hidden and protected.
+But for the purpose of this lab it can be interesting to see what the Github OIDC token actually contains.

 1. update your workflow: `.github/workflows/call-api.yml` or make a copy of it if you want to keep both versions.